 I know the intricacies of making jewelry and have designed custom jewelry for many years.
 I do wire wrapping and fun crafts on my own but much of my restoration and repairs are done by various master bench jewelers that specialize in techniques such as enameling, hand chasing and hand fabrication.
 Most pieces are repaired using laser work because of the difficulty in damaging other areas of the antique pieces and gemstones.

 When I'm not working with jewelry, I am constantly working with my hands.
-You will find me knitting or crocheting, sewing fabrics that I re-use or recycle, gardening, volunteering at High Hopes Therapeutic Riding or spending time with my family.
+You will find me knitting or crocheting, sewing fabrics that I re-use or recycle, gardening, volunteering at High Hopes Therapeutic Riding or spending time with my family and animals.
 I re-use and re-cycle everything and anything I possibly can.

 Thanks for listening to my story and I hope you like what you see!!!